le-du6/udananonative/README.md

 ## App, React Native and Redux context
 > *App has only been fully test on a real iPhone iOS with Expo*

+BEWARE : when using the app, you can't view an answer before respond to the question with the "Correct" or "Incorrect" buttons.

 Somme dummy Decks and Cards are provided as statup